burkmarr/g21u/docs/record-details.md

 Create a file called *custom-locations.csv* in the folder specified for *CSV folder* in your [options](/help.html?page=options) (or the *Main folder* if you haven't set the *CSV folder*).
 It should have just one column with the header *name*.
 Then on each subsequent row list the location names that you wish to include in a filterable list that will appear when you enter data in the *Location name* field.

 ## Adding custom input form templates and input controls
+### Custom templates
+It is possible to create custom 'templates' describing groups of input fields other than those selected in the [options](/help.html?page=options) (which is referred to hereafter as the *default* - biological record - template).
+This is useful if you record things other than biological records when you are out.
+For example you might make notes on habitat condition in which case many of the controls you have selected for the default template can be redundant.
+This feature lets you define a separate group of input fields for habitat condition so that when you are processing your records and come across such a note, you can switch to the relevant template, changing the input fields for that record.

+To define custom templates, create a file called *custom-templates.csv* in the folder specified for *CSV folder* in your [options](/help.html?page=options) (or the *Main folder* if you haven't set the *CSV folder*).
+It should have three columns: *template*, *core-column-ids* and *custom-column-ids*.
+Each row under these columns represents a different custom template.
+Under the *template* column, provide a name for the template (this will appear as a selectable option in a selection control at the top of the *Record details* panel).

+Under the *core-column-ids* column, list the core controls that you wish to be included in the template (as a space separated list).
+This is the equivalent of setting the *Record fields* [options](/help.html?page=options) for the default template (the field IDs are listed for each record field on the  [options](/help.html?page=options) page).
+Note that the following fields are *always* included in a template and do not have to be specified under *core-column-ids* and therefore don't have to be listed: *Record date*, *Grid reference* (or lat/lon), *Location name* and *Comment*.

+The *custom-field-ids* column is used to list custom fields for this template.
+Enter a space separated list of custom field IDs in this column (see next section for where custom field IDs are defined).

+### Custom fields
+You can define fields which are not in the standard *Record fields* on the [options](/help.html?page=options) page.
+To do that you have to include another custom file called *custom-fields.csv* in your [options](/help.html?page=options) (or the *Main folder* if you haven't set the *CSV folder*).
+This file should have five columns: *custom-column-id*, *label*, *type*, *data* and *default*.
+Under *custom-column-id* provide a name for the field which must not included any spaces, eg. 'short-description'.
+Under *label*, provide the name that will be used on the *Record details* page.
+Under type, provide one of these two values: 'term' or 'text'.
+If you specify 'text' this will be a standard control with free-form input.
+If you specify 'term', this will be a termlist control, i.e. a selectable list of options.
+The options for a term control a provided under the *data* column, which should be a comma separated list of terms.
+If you want to provide a default value for the field, put it in the *default* column.

+### Using custom templates
+If you define one or more custom templates, then the *Record details* page will include a selection list control to the right of the duplicate button.
+The first (and default) option in this control is 'Biological record' which corresponds to the default template.
+The other options in the control correspond to the templates named in the custom template file.
+Selecting one of the options in this field changes the template, and therefore the fields, associated with the record.

+When you create CSVs from selected records, a separate CSV file is created for each template used for the selected records.
+The names of the CSV files incorporate the name of the template.

 ## Adding input shortcuts
 You may often find that you need to enter similar values for a number of records.
 For example, if you record territorial birds singing you may often want to set the following values: